Do You Know How to Manage Your Pain?

 People with RA can't exercise.

+False.
 Though you may have to change how you exercise, people with RA can and should do exercises that won't hurt your joints.
 Exercise can keep your joints moving and strengthen your muscles, which can offer extra protection from joint damage.
-Swimming, water exercise, yoga and tai chi are examples.
+Swimming, water exercise, yoga, and tai chi are examples of helpful exercise types.

 Losing weight can ease pain.